 We advocate for policies created with people who experience discrimination and support affirmative action for underrepresented groups.
-We demand antidiscrimination laws.
+We demand anti-discrimination laws.
 Governments must take measures to ensure the safety and health of marginalized groups.

-As we work for a Europe which is truly welcoming and inclusive for all, we take 54 a twofold approach.
-First, we work for social justice and equality now - within 55 the limits of the current norms, within the systems that constrain us - while 56 recognising that this can never be social justice for everyone and that, in this 57 way, only small gains are made.
-Second, we question the systems, we think them 58 anew, in order to break free from the norms and boundaries that constrain us.
-59 60 Systems of oppression are a social construct and can therefore be deconstructed, with the help of collective action and organising.
-We can imagine and give life 61 to new systems that work for all.
-We question human-made borders, the 62 63 arbitrariness of passports and permits, and the dichotomy of binary gender.
+As we work for a Europe which is truly welcoming and inclusive for all, we take a twofold approach.
+First, we work for social justice (see Glossary 155) and equality now - within the limits of the current norms, within the systems that constrain us - while recognising that this can never be social justice for everyone and that, in this way, only small gains are made.
+Second, we question the systems, we think them anew, in order to break free from the norms and boundaries that constrain us.

+Systems of oppression are a social construct and can therefore be deconstructed, with the help of collective action and organising.
+We can imagine and give life to new systems that work for all.
+We question human-made borders, the arbitrariness of passports and permits, and the dichotomy of binary gender (see Glossary 38).

-64 a.
-Identity and intersectionality
+a.
+Diversity and Intersectionality

-Systems of inequality based on gender, race, ethnicity, sexual orientation, disability, religion, and class intersect with each other.
+Global systems of patriarchy, capitalism, colonialism and racism, and their byproducts, ableism, cis- and hetero-sexism and colourism, among others, intersect to create overlapping and mutually reinforcing layers of oppression and inequality.
 The solutions we push for must therefore be rooted in an intersectional perspective.
 When approaching a specific case of oppression, we should not lose sight of the bigger framework in which oppression takes place, as well as other systems of inequality associated with it.